The-SocialLion/4-Bit-Multiplier/README.md

-# VLSI-Circuit-Designs
+# 4-Bit Multiplier
-This  repository is dedicated to hold all the circuit designs
+This  repository is dedicated to hold the code which could design and simulate the working of a 4 bit multiplier